NotePlan/plugins/jgclark.Filer/README.md

 They could be mapped to shortcut keys to make using them even faster.

+## /new note from clipboard
+This command (alias **/nnc**) takes the current text in the clipboard to form the basis of a new note.
+The command asks for the note title and folder location.

+## /new note from selection
+This command (alias **/nns**) takes the current selected text to form the basis of a new note.
+The command asks for the note title and folder location.

 ## /add sync'd copy to note
 This command (alias **/asc**) adds a sync'd copy of the current line to a section in another note.
 Here's a demo with two notes side by side, only to make it clearer: